jwang1133/BCB546_HW1/README.md

-**1.Using the following code to inspect the size, row number and column number of both of the files**
+**1.Using the following code to inspect the size, row number and column number for both of the files**

 ```
  du -h fang_et_al_genotypes.txt snp_position.txt